SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/08-Homework.md

 [/code-adapter]
 [task-description]
 # Description
-Write a program to calculate a ticket price:
+Create a program to calculate a ticket price:

 * Read a ticket type: either **student** or **regular**